postgres/postgres/contrib/pg_tde/documentation/docs/wal-encryption.md

     CREATE EXTENSION IF NOT EXISTS pg_tde;
     ```

-2. Set up the key provider for WAL encryption
+2. Set up the key provider for WAL encryption:

     === "With KMIP server"